 Yes, there is an onsite restaurant and snacks are available.

-Crocky Trail has not told us if they are fully wheelchair friendly.
+No, Crocky Trail is not wheelchair friendly.

 There is an 'easy' route around the Crocky Trail, though this can still get muddy which may prove difficult for wheelchair users.

 No, Crocky Trail have stated they are not pushchair friendly.

 The attraction will only close due to bad snow or in violent storms.